Student Loan Forgiveness: What You Need to Know

 The payment freeze could be extended.
 The payment freeze was started in 2020.
 The main purpose of this program was to help people struggling financially during the Covid-19 pandemic.
 However, it’s been extended many times since.
 Interest rates will remain at 0% till the start of repayments.

 Under an earlier extension announced, people who were behind on payments before the pandemic can automatically be put in good standing.
 On average, 43 million Americans have federal student debt along with an average balance of $37,667.
-Other one is for those who has less than $10,000.
+The other one is for those who have less than $10,000.

 What if I’ve paid off my student loans?

 The debt forgiveness for the students is expected to apply to those currently holding student debt.
-However, if you’ve voluntarily payments since March 2020, you are eligible to request for these payments according to the Federal Office of Student Aid.
+However, if you’ve voluntarily paid since March 2020, you can request these payments according to the Federal Office of Student Aid.

 What if I can’t afford to pay even with loan forgiveness?

-Keep in consideration, once the payments are resumed, borrowers who can’t pay the risk delinquency.
-It can hurt the credit rating, mean you’re not eligible for additional helps.
+Keep in consideration, that once the payments are resumed, borrowers who can’t pay the risk delinquency.
+It can hurt your credit rating and mean you’re not eligible for additional help.
 If you’re struggling to pay, it would be best to check if you qualify for an income-driven repayment plan.

-You can also apply for forgiveness of student loans Biden announced on Wednesday includes a proposal that allow people with undergraduate loans in order to cap repayment at 5%.
+You can also apply for forgiveness of student loans Biden announced on Wednesday includes a proposal that allows people with undergraduate loans to cap repayment at 5%.
 Proposals like this can take a year or more to be implemented.

-Will I have to pay taxes on debt canceled?
+Will I have to pay taxes on the debt canceled?

-Most of the borrowers can log in to the official site in order to see if they received a Pell grant when they enroll in college.
+Most of the borrowers can log in to the official site to see if they received a Pell Grant when they enrolled in college.
 Information regarding the loan received is displayed on the dashboard.
-This is also where borrowers can find out that what kind of loans they have.
+This is also where borrowers can find out what kind of loans they have.

 Read More: